 She and her husband Paul are from Guernsey.
-They make a honeymoon trip a bit special, since they have been walking for almost ten months in Asia: they went through India, Nepal, they went to Vietnam, Laos, Cambodia, Thailand ...
-Where they will return, after diving in Sipadan, for a last week of relaxation and rest, in Koh Tao!
+They are on a rather special honeymoon, since they have been travelling in Asia for almost ten months: they have been to India, Nepal, Vietnam, Laos, Cambodia, Thailand...
+Where they will return, after diving in Sipadan, for a final week of relaxation and rest, in Koh Tao!

 AT Semporna, ground and sweating, we are all deposited, with the exception of Malays, at Dragon Inn, probably one of the best addresses of the port.
 A huge resort on stilts, all in wood, with nice rooms like all, equipped with air conditioning, hot water and TV, from 66RM.